New Perspectives on 17-Century Natick

 Join local historian Terri Evans for a stroll through the heart of South Natick.
 The tour highlights Natick’s early history as a “Praying Town” and the 19th-century residents who inspired Harriet Beecher Stowe’s novel, Oldtown Folks.

 Tours last 60 minutes and are capped at 12 people.
-Advanced registration is required.
-Please click HERE to register.
-This program is FREE and open to the public.
+Please click HERE to purchase tickets.
+Tickets are $10 per person and children under 12 are free.

 Please meet at the entrance to the Bacon Free Library/Natick History Museum, 58 Eliot Street.